fbpx

 So, Would I Recommend the Royal Kona Resort Luau?

-I really enjoyed the Voyagers of the Pacific Luau at the Royal Kona Resort.
-I’d absolutely recommend it for families who are staying at the Royal Kona Resort or nearby.
-It’s super convenient and the food is outstanding.
+I enjoyed the Voyagers of the Pacific Luau at the Royal Kona Resort.
+I’d absolutely recommend it for families staying there or nearby.
+It’s super convenient, and the food is outstanding.
 It’s the best luau on the Big Island for people at the Royal Kona Resort.

 If you’ve never been to a Hawaiian luau, this is a great one to try.
 They provide an overview of a few Hawaiian traditions, highlight several Polynesian cultures, and make it easy to sit back and enjoy the entertainment.
 Check latest rates and availability.

 Looking for more things to do on the Big Island?
-Find out where to swim with dolphins in Kona, Aloha Adventure Farm ATV tour review, how to book an affordable Kona family photographer, and my review of the Kona Atlantis Submarine.
+Find out where to swim with dolphins in Kona, Aloha Adventure Farm ATV tour review, Ko Olina Luau review, how to book an affordable Kona family photographer, and my review of the Kona Atlantis Submarine.